 Dubai: Country and Foreign Investment

 In addition, there is a unicameral advisory body known as the Federal National Council (FNC).
-It advises the Cabinet and the Supreme Council and can amend and review all legislation and also to summon Ministers to review and criticize the work of their ministries.
+It advises the Cabinet and the Supreme Council and can amend and review all legislation and also summon ministers to review and criticize the work of their ministries.

-The UAE was a founding member of the Gulf Cooperation Council (GCC) created at a summit conference in Abu Dhabi in 1981.
+The UAE was a founder member of the Gulf Cooperation Council (GCC), created at a summit conference in Abu Dhabi in 1981.
 The members of the GCC include Saudi Arabia, Kuwait, Bahrain, Qatar, the Sultanate of Oman as well as the UAE.
-The country is also a member of the League of Arab States, the Islamic Conference Organization, the United Nations.
+The country is also a member of the League of Arab States, the Islamic Conference Organization and the United Nations.

-On January 1, 2003, the unified customs area of the Gulf Co-operation Council came into effect, covering Kuwait, Qatar, Oman, Saudi Arabia, Bahrain, and the United Arab Emirates (including Dubai).
+The unified customs area of the Gulf Co-operation Council has been in effect since 2003; it covers Kuwait, Qatar, Oman, Saudi Arabia, Bahrain, and the United Arab Emirates (including Dubai).
 Since 2007, Yemen has expressed an interest in joining but has been rebuffed.
 It has been in negotiations with the existing member states, though joining is not possible at present as the country is in civil war.